AntarkaGame/United-framework/README.md

 # United framework v1.2

-The united framework bring a structure to build your game on a safe and flexible foundation.
+The United framework bring a structure to build your game on a safe and flexible foundation.
 We made it to be efficient and type safe.
 We are targeting a framework capable of controlling it's execution environment to be sure that all parts of the game is under control.

 United-framework is a `high-level implementation for Superpowers components`.
 The goal is not changing the original superpowers behaviors (that can be the bigest mistake your made).